The Night of the Iguana: Film versions

 John Huston directed the 1964 film and co-wrote the screenplay with Anthony Veiller.
 It stars Richard Burton as Rev. Shannon, Ava Gardner as Maxine and Deborah Kerr as Hannah.
-The cast includes Sue Lyon, Cyril Delevanti, Grayson Hall (who received an Academy Award nomination for Best Supporting Actress for her performance as Miss Fellowes) and Barbara Joyce (who later became an acclaimed artist).
+The cast includes Sue Lyon, Cyril Delevanti, Grayson Hall (who received an Academy Award nomination for Best Supporting Actress for her performance as Miss Fellowes) and Barbara Joyce (who later became an artist).

 The film won the Academy Award for Best Costume Design (B&W), and was nominated for Art Direction and for Cinematography (by Gabriel Figueroa), as well as for Hall's performance.

 The film eliminates the Nazi tourists and the character of Jake Latta, and Shannon is fired through a comical telephone call.

 A Croatian film adaptation, directed by Janusz Kica, was released in 2000.